 To most, estate planning is the process of planning for the transfer of a person's wealth and assets after his or her death.
 At Crews Law, our estate planning attorneys include planning for the care of our clients who may be unable to care for themselves later in life.
 We believe an estate plan includes documents to transfer assets at death, financial powers of attorney to allow the management of financial affairs during periods of incapacitation, and health care directives to allow your family to manage medical care.
 At Crews Law, our estate planning services can help you understand the many different aspects and options in estate planning law and guide you through all the decisions you must make in planning your estate.
 Our goal for every client is the peace of mind that comes with knowing you have a plan in place to protect your family.
 We can’t always control what happens to us, but we CAN control our preparation for life’s twists and turns.
 Have you “checked off” the items on the following checklist?
 If not, call us today for a free consultation.

 One great reason to start your estate planning now is if you’ve just started a family.
 Whether that’s getting married or having your first child, an estate-planning attorney can help you decide what works best for you.
 Another reason to plan your estate is if you’ve just acquired assets like property or money.

 Additionally, you may have heard about estate planning before, but you may have thought that it wasn’t something you needed to do right away.
 The truth is, now is the perfect time to start planning your estate.
-And from wills to health care directives, Crews Law Offices can help you make a plan that you can feel safe with.
+And from wills to health care directives, Crews Law Offices’ estate planning services can help you make a plan that you can feel safe with.

 One thing we like to offer to our potential clients is a free initial consultation.
 During the first moments together, you can get a feel for how we work and whether we’ll work well together.
 We are passionate about the job we do, and we’re always striving to improve.